ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-secure-score.md

 ## Rich experiences & additional security recommendations

-In Microsoft Secure Score, we’ve added recommendations from Azure AD, Intune, and Cloud App Security, with recommendations from Azure Security Center and Windows Defender ATP coming soon.
+In Microsoft Secure Score, we’ve added recommendations from Azure AD, Intune, and Cloud App Security, with recommendations from Azure Security Center and Microsoft Defender ATP coming soon.
 We've also added even more Office 365 security recommendations.
 With additional insights and more visibility into a broader set of Microsoft products and services, you can feel confident reporting up to management about your organization’s security health.
 You can also get your score using the [Microsoft Graph API](https://docs.microsoft.com/graph/api/resources/securescores?view=graph-rest-beta).

 To help you the information you need more quickly, Microsoft recommendations are organized into groups:

 * Identity (protection state of your Azure AD accounts and roles)
 * Data (protection state of your Office 365 documents)
-* Device (protection state of your devices; Windows Defender ATP improvement actions coming soon)
+* Device (protection state of your devices; Microsoft Defender ATP improvement actions coming soon)
 * App (protection state of your email and cloud apps)
 * Infrastructure (protection state of your Azure resources; coming soon)